lizconlan/diffable/README.md

 # Diffable

-Provides a mixin that can be used to extend any ActiveRecord object to provide diff functionality.
+Diffable provides a mixin that can be used to extend any ActiveRecord object to provide diff functionality.
 Calling the diff method compares the receiver against another object and returns a Hash of differences found (presented as a description of the changes between the second object and the receiver - as if trying to restore